 Definition A statement that expresses the essential nature of the data element and its differentiation from all other data elements.
 Source standards Details of established data definitions or guidelines for data elements that have been cited in this standard.
 Data type Alphanumeric (X), Alphabetic (A), Numeric (N, numbers including decimals), Boolean, Date For X, A, and N, use Code, Free text or Identifier.
 For date, use full, partial or both date types Field size Maximum number of characters that may be recorded in the field.
 Representational layout The arrangement of characters in the data element.
-For example, 'A(50)' means up to 50 alphabetic characters; 'NNAAAA' means numeric, numeric, alpha, alpha, alpha, alpha.
+For example, 'A(50)' means up to 50 alphabetic characters; 'NNAAAA' means numeric, numeric, alpha, alpha, alpha.
 Does not apply to Boolean types.
 Year (Y), Month (M) and Day (D).
 Full date representation is YYYYMMDD.
-Value domain • element.
-The data elements contained d code set is specified for each coded Obligation Indicates if the data element is mentions any conditional obli 2 the entity being discussed.
-It also t.
-Guide for use 5 t when collecting and recording it. alid codes from the data element.
+Value domain The valid values or codes that are acceptable for the data element.
+The data elements contained in this standard are dates, free text or coded.
+The required code set is specified for each coded data element.
+Obligation Indicates if the data elem discussed.
+It also mentio tional for the entity being gations on the data element.